MicrosoftLearning/AI-102-AIEngineer/Instructions/10-language-understanding-client.md

 ## Import, train, and publish a Language Understanding app

-In this exercise, you'll use an app that contains a language model for clock-related intents.
-For example, the user input *what is the time?* predicts an intent named **GetTime**.

-> **Note**: If you already have a **Clock** app from a previous exercise, you can use it in this exercise.
+If you already have a **Clock** app from a previous exercise, you can use it in this exercise.
 Otherwise, follow these instructions to create it.

 1. In a new browser tab, open the Language Understanding portal at `https://www.luis.ai`.
 2. Sign in using the Microsoft account associated with your Azure subscription.
 If this is the first time you have signed into the Language Understanding portal, you may need to grant the app some permissions to access your account details.
 Then complete the *Welcome* steps by selecting your Azure subscription and the authoring resource you just created.